Fortune-Lab/Mtb-barcoding-amplicon/README.md

 **Please don't hesitate to contact us if there are any issues.**

-## File Guide
-This project includes two perl scripts to process the fastq files in the analysis of this work.

-### Directory:
+### Directories:
 - ./scripts:
   - BarcodeReader.plx
   - FindThreshold.plx
+  - barcoding.yml
+- ./data:
+  - SraRunInfo.csv
+  -

-### Tool versions:
+### Prerequisites:
   - Requires Perl, seqtk https://github.com/lh3/seqtk and the perl module Math::Derivative https://metacpan.org/pod/Math::Derivative to be installed on your path.
   - To download the fastq files frm SRA you will also need to install sra-tools: https://github.com/ncbi/sra-tools.

 ### Installation:
   - The tool versions can be manually installed in a unix like environment running bash.
 You can also install using a Anaconda environments.
   - `conda env create -f barcoding.yml`
-  - In the script FindThreshold.plx change the path in `use lib '/n/boslfs02/LABS/sfortune_lab/Lab/envs/barcoding/lib/perl5/site_perl/';` to the path of your environment installation.
+  - In the script FindThreshold.plx change the path in `use lib '/my_path_to_environment/barcoding/lib/perl5/site_perl/';` to the path of your environment installation.

 ### Running the code:
 - `mkdir myFolder && cd myFolder`